T&T National Security Minister vows to fix problems at immigration detention centre

-(Trinidad Guardian) Minister of National Security Edmund Dillon yesterday admitted that there are major issues affecting the smooth running of the Immigration Detention Centre in Aripo, chief among them being the repatriation of detainees who have been there for several years.
+(Trinidad Guardian) Minister of National Security Edmund Dillon on Saturday admitted that there are major issues affecting the smooth running of the Immigration Detention Centre in Aripo, chief among them being the repatriation of detainees who have been there for several years.

 In a release yesterday in response to two separate incidents involving detainees at the facility last week, Dillon said the IDC has encountered challenges in repatriating detainees.